Cynthia Blevins Doll

 - Selected to Best Lawyers in America (2010 - Present)

-Cynthia was a member of the Kentucky Commission on Women for eight years and is a past chair of the Kentucky Women Remembered exhibit.
-She served as an adjunct legal writing instructor at the Brandeis School of Law at the University of Louisville in 1994.
+Cynthia serves as a member of the board of directors at the Louisville Bar Foundation.
+She was a member of the Kentucky Commission on Women for eight years and is a past chair of the Kentucky Women Remembered exhibit.
+Cynthia served as an adjunct legal writing instructor at the Brandeis School of Law at the University of Louisville in 1994.
 She is a past member of the Louisville Bar Association Diversity Task Force and is a current member of Fisher Phillips Diversity Committee and Women's Initiative and Leadership Council.

 - Firm Also Ranked Among the Best for Labor & Employment Law5.30.17